mesesanovidiu/snowflake_postgres_dbt_elt_pipeline/README.md

 S3: Amazon Simple Storage Service is a service that acts as a data lake in this project.
 Source sales transactions are hosted here for batch/bulk load.

 # Data Warehouse
 Snowflake: Data warehouse or OLAP database.
 An integration between S3 and Snowflake has been made and Snowflake is able to see whenever a file is placed in a the staging bucket in S3.
 Using tasks, the data ingestion from S3 is automated (when a file is uploaded in S3, it is automatically ingested in Snowflake).
-Furthermore, based on the ecommerce sales table that is being created, two additional tables are created (an invoices table and a products table).
+Furthermore, based on the ecommerce sales table that is being created, two additional tables (an invoices table and a products table) are created and automatically updated at a predefined interval.

 ## Visualization
 PowerBI: A dasboard is built to visualize the data from the Snowflake.